If you want to learn an effective full body workout routine optimized for muscle growth, then you need to read this article.

 Friday – Workout B

-Both workout A and workout B will be covered in this article.
+Workout A will be covered in this article and workout B will be covered in a follow-up article.

 Each workout will consist of mainly compound movements with a mix of various accessory exercises to minimize any potential muscle imbalances.